avisingh599/roboverse/README.md

 # roboverse
-A set of environments utilizing [pybullet](https://github.com/bulletphysics/bullet3) was simulation of robotic manipulation tasks.
+A set of environments utilizing [pybullet](https://github.com/bulletphysics/bullet3) for simulation of robotic manipulation tasks.

 ## Usage
 Creating and using environments is simple: